population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 below nearly 70% of the population at its best.

-Finally, the Western region contributed  significantly to the high national-level round 7 results.
+Finally, the Western region contributed  significantly to the high national-level Round 7 results.
 Part of this is likely the effect of an even more prolonged period of below-normal rainfall than the other regions.
-Using the round 2 results as the basis, it appears that about half of the increase in round 7 food insecurity is due to the below-normal rainfall, and the other half is due to the second severe lockdown, likely combined with the cumulative impact of sustained lower-level lockdowns in between the most severe lockdowns.
+Using the Round 2 results as the basis, it appears that about half of the increase in Round 7 food insecurity is due to the below-normal rainfall, and the other half is due to the second severe lockdown, likely combined with the cumulative impact of sustained lower-level lockdowns in between the most severe lockdowns.